AnthonySchneider2000/groop/README.md

 # Groop

-A collaborative infinite canvas application built with Next.js that allows users to create, organize, and nest interactive cards in a zoomable workspace.
+A infinite canvas application built with Next.js that allows users to create, organize, and nest interactive cards in a zoomable workspace.

 ## ✨ Features